HomeSpecialties › Orthopaedic Surgery

 How competitive is it?

-Orthopaedics is one of the largest surgical training programs and also one of the most applied-to.
-By the RACS Activities Reports, Orthopaedic Surgery (Australia) recorded about 317 applications for 72 offers for the 2024 intake (roughly a 23% offer rate) and about 336 applications for 78 offers for the 2025 intake (about 23%) — close to one offer for every four to five applicants, and the single largest application volume of any RACS specialty.
-Counted by commencement, RACS appointed around 52–61 trainees a year across the 2023–2026 intakes.
-Up to four attempts are allowed.
-Earlier year-by-year applicant/offer pairs appear only as a chart image in the RACS selection guide and aren't published as extractable numbers, so the Activities-Report pairs above are the best published guide.
-For workforce scale, the RACS Activities Report recorded about 316 active orthopaedic SET trainees (around 23% female) and about 1,746 active orthopaedic Fellows (around 1,385 Australia-based, about 7% female) in 2024, with about 84% of Australian Fellows in major cities — a large, heavily metropolitan and historically male workforce.
-The national number of accredited posts and the current public-versus-private split aren't published as single figures.
+Per the RACS Activities Reports, Orthopaedic Surgery (Australia) recorded about 317 applications for 72 offers for the 2023 intake (roughly a 23% offer rate) and about 336 for 78 offers for 2024 (about 23%) — close to one offer for every four to five applicants, and the largest application volume of any RACS specialty.
+By commencement, RACS appointed around 52–61 trainees a year across the 2023–2025 intakes.
+The gap from the offer counts is one of scope, not a data error: the Activities Report offer figures cover the combined Australia and Aotearoa New Zealand selection region (for the 2024 intake, 78 offers split 60 to Australia-resident and 18 to NZ-resident applicants), while the trainees-appointed counts above are for the Australian program only.
+The Reports recorded about 316 active SET trainees and about 1,746 active Fellows (around 1,385 Australia-based) in 2024.
+The national count of accredited posts and the public/private split aren't published.

 Unaccredited time: In practice, effectively yes — there's no formal rule, but the 26-week orthopaedic-experience, radiation-safety and referee prerequisites mean almost everyone does unaccredited orthopaedic/service-registrar time before selection.
 RACS/AOA don't publish a required or typical number of years.